In the realm of financial remedy proceedings following divorce, the duty of full and frank financial disclosure is a long-established principle.

 There is support available to enable couples to access mediation.
 For example, the Government provides a voucher scheme that awards a one-off contribution of £500 towards family mediation services if you are eligible and meet the criteria.
 This only applies to mediation for issues relating to children matters or both finances and children at the same time.
 Only mediators authorised by the FMC can offer this voucher scheme.

-3. Do I have to sit in the same room as my ex-partner/spouse during family mediation?
+5. Do I have to sit in the same room as my ex-partner/spouse during family mediation?

 Some mediators may offer remote mediation.
 This option has grown in popularity since the COVID-19 pandemic.

-4. Can a mediator give us legal advice?
+6. Can a mediator give us legal advice?

 Each party should seek separate independent legal advice during the mediation process.

-5. Is an agreement that is reached through mediation legally binding?
+7. Is an agreement that is reached through mediation legally binding?

 There is a risk that either party could change their mind at a later stage and go back on the terms of the agreement reached during mediation.

-6. How do I make an agreement legally binding?
+8. How do I make an agreement legally binding?

-It is advisable for one of the parties to instruct a family lawyer to prepare a legally binding consent order.
+It’s advisable for one of the parties to instruct a family lawyer to prepare a legally binding consent order.

-7. If we don’t reach an agreement at mediation, what can we do next?
+9. If we don’t reach an agreement at mediation, what can we do next?

 In some cases, separating couples are unable to reach an agreement — despite the help of a mediator.

-If it is not possible to agree matters at mediation, legal advice should be sought to find out what options remain.
+If it’s not possible to agree matters at mediation, legal advice should be sought to find out what options remain.
 If a separating couple are unable to reach an agreement between themselves at mediation or with the assistance of a lawyer, then it’s likely that a court application will be inevitable.
 However, often an agreement can be reached with the benefit of legal advice and negotiations between lawyers.

 If an application is made to court, then ultimately the court will make the final decision in relation to any dispute involving finances and/or childcare arrangements.
 This process can be time consuming, stressful and expensive.

-Before any one can make an application to court, the applicant (the person making the application) must first attend a Mediation Information Assessment Meeting (MIAM) with a mediator unless there is a valid exemption.
+Before anyone can make an application to court, the applicant (the person making the application) must first attend a Mediation Information Assessment Meeting (MIAM) with a mediator unless there is a valid exemption.

-9. If we end up in court, can I tell the Judge about what was discussed during mediation?
+11. If we end up in court, can I tell the Judge about what was discussed during mediation?

-No, you cannot tell the judge about what was discussed at mediation.
-Mediation is private and the information and details cannot be disclosed to the court.
+No, you cannot tell the Judge about what was discussed at mediation.
+Mediation is private and the information and details can’t be disclosed to the court.
 The discussions are what lawyers call ‘without prejudice’.
 The benefit of without prejudice discussions is that you and your partner can have honest and frank discussions without some of these points (or indeed concessions) being raised in court later if an agreement isn’t reached.
-Due to mediation’s private and confidential nature, the mediator cannot disclose the details and information to your family lawyer without your express permission.
+Due to mediation’s private and confidential nature, the mediator can’t disclose the details and information to your family lawyer without your express permission.
 You can disclose the details and any agreement reached to your family lawyer — but you must grant a mediator permission to do the same.

 Talk to us